cseanburns/electronic_resource_mgmt/src/14-evaluation-statistics.md

 ## Project Counter

+Project Counter is the primary attempt to standardize how usage is defined, measured, collected, and shared.
-Project Counter is a Code of Practice that seeks to help provide more informative and consistent reporting of electronic resource usage.
-From
+It is a Code of Practice
+that provides informative and
+consistent reporting
+of electronic resource usage.
-[Project Counter][projcounter]:
+From [Project Counter][projcounter]:

 > Since its inception in 2002, COUNTER has been focused on
 > providing a code of practice that helps ensure librarians